akanass/rx-otp/README.md

 ### `TOTP.gen(key, [opt])`

-Return a time based one time password
+Returns a time based one time password.

 **key**
 > Key for the one time password.
 This should be unique and secret for every user as this is the seed that is used to calculate the HMAC.